 Ethiopia, Somalia, Angola, and the Democratic Republic of the Congo all experience communist take-over during the late 1970s and early 1980s.
-In every case, gulags and killing fields followed.
-In Ethiopia, forced collectivization of formerly productive famers led to famine and mass starvation.
+In every case gulags and killing fields followed.
+In Ethiopia, forced collectivization of formerly productive farmers led (as always) to famine and mass starvation.

 Central and South America were likewise targets of communist revolution.